mustafamunawar/Timeline.js/README.md

 ## Example Code

+Assume we have a DIV called mydiv.
+This animates the div by creating a timeline with 5 sequences.

+	var timeline = Timeline();

+	timeline.add(mydiv, {seq:seq.fadein, duration:1} );
+	timeline.add(mydiv, {seq:seq.bounce, duration:1} );
+	timeline.add(mydiv, {seq:seq.tada, duration:1} );
+	timeline.add(mydiv, {seq:seq.rotate36, duration:1} );
+	timeline.add(mydiv, {seq:seq.slideup, duration:1} );

+	timeline.complete_cb=function()
+	{
+		alert('timeline completed');
+	}

+	timeline.play();

-## Goals
+## Goals and decisions

 - **Speed and fluid animations**: We want to keep animations non-janky.
-These animations should be as fluid as
+These animations should be as fluid as CSS3-based animations.
+To achieve this, we only allow animating GPU-accelerated CSS properties, which are only two: **opacity** and **transform**.

 - **Tiny code size**: The library itself is ~250 lines of code, which is considered *very* small.
 It does not require any third part library.
-- **Flexible for various uses**:
-- **Elegant, maintainable code**:

-## Installation

-Provide code examples and explanations of how to get the project.

-## API Reference

-Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
-For medium size to larger projects it is important to at least provide a link to where the API reference docs live.

-## Tests

-Describe and show how to run the tests with code examples.
+We leave it non-essential fluff.
+An extension system might be created for additional functionility.

+- **Flexible for various uses**: We achieve decoupling through the use of callbacks (e.g. a callback when the timeline has finished).
+In addition, the core of Timeline.js, the interpolating function, is very simple and general: it takes in a DOM element and property name (like opacity) and interpolates it.

+- **Elegant, maintainable code**: The code emphasizes descriptive names for all variables and functions; this allows self-commenting of codes.
+An OOP approach is used.

-## Contributors
+## Out-of-the-box sequences

-Let people know how they can dive into the project, include important links to things like issue trackers, irc, twitter accounts if applicable.
+Timeline.js provides ready-made sequences, which can be added to your timeline right away.

+- Fade in
+- Fade out
+- Fade in-out
+- Pop in
+- Slide up
+- Bounce
+- Rotate 360
+- Wobble
+- Tada
+- Rubber
+- Swing
+- Perspective down
+- Perspective Up
+- Zoom out left
+- Tiny Shake

 ## License

-A short snippet describing the license (MIT, Apache, etc.)
+Copyright Toolda.
+All Rights Reserved.